 - The largest of the Pacific Coast type is in Coos County, Oregon, 36 ft (11 m) in circumference and 329 ft (100 m) high!

 - The State Tree of Oregon

-- A number of cultivars/selections of P. menziesii can be found in specialty conifer nurseries in the Pacific Northwest, here are just two:
+A number of cultivars/selections of P. menziesii can be found in specialty conifer nurseries in the Pacific Northwest, here are just three: